Internet-And-Web-Programming/ChatStrive-React/README.md

 # ChatStrive-React
-This is going to be our actual project
+This project is not completed yet